What Does MBA Mean?

 |Prerequisites||A personal statement, GRE/GMAT submission, letters of recommendation, and a possible interview process|

 |Concentrations||Finance, supply chain management, innovation entrepreneurship, healthcare management|

 |Continuing Education||Classes for Certified Public Accountant credentialing are available.|

 To accommodate students on different career paths, many schools offer their MBA programs in several formats.
 Some schools offer an accelerated program that will allow you to complete your MBA in a year, as opposed to the two years it normally takes.
 If travel or distance is an issue, you could apply to an online MBA program.
 Professionals who hold substantial experience in the business field might be eligible for an Executive Master of Business Administration (EMBA) program.
 These programs typically will expect you to maintain full-time business positions and attend your classes on weekends or evenings.

-During an MBA program, you'll complete a number of core courses and electives, which might include communications, strategies, operations and management, economics, decision-making, business ethics and legal issues relating to business.
-You'll typically be able to choose an area of specialization or emphasis, such as international management, healthcare management, finance, marketing, risk management or real estate.
+During an MBA program, you'll complete a number of core courses and electives, which might include communications, strategies, operations and management, economics, decision-making, business ethics and legal issues relating to business, depending on your area of emphasis.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: